Penhurst, Chipping Norton, Oxfordshire

 From the outset, Penhurst was used as a home and residential school for convalescent and physically disabled children.
 Amongst its first intake were a victim of severe hemiplegia, a child suffering from spinal curvature, and others who were 'deficient in the primary limbs or muscular power'.
 The aim of the home was to help such children to become mobile and capable of future independence.

 The grounds of the home included a covered shelter where the children could work or play when the weather demanded.
+A school building was subsequently erected at its rear.

 One form of income for the home was the funding of an individual bed which carried a plaque to commemorate the donor, as can be seen in the picture below.